Oh no, not another electricity bill. Do yours seem sky-high?

 You don’t have a clue how much energy you use... or how much it costs

 If you don’t know much about how and when you use electricity in your home, then it’s hard to control it, and the result can be higher bills.

 If, on the other hand, you know how much energy you’re using and what it's costing you as you use it, then you can take control.
-Research has shown that simply seeing the cost of what you’re using in real time can cut your costs by up to 15% - it’s called the Feedback Effect.
+Research has shown that simply seeing the cost of what you’re using in real time can easily cut your costs by 5% - it’s called the Feedback Effect.